Mitra Gadhavi

-Mitra Gadhvi is an Indian actor, writer, and lyricist from Gujarat.
+Mitra Gadhvi (born 22 September 1990) is an Indian actor, writer, and lyricist from Gujarat.
 He is known for his roles in films such as Chhello Divas, Bas Ek Chance, Shu Thayu?, and 3 Ekka.
 His career as a theatre artist spanned more than a decade.
 His 2020 short film Anita became the first ever Gujarati movie to be screened at Venice Film Festival.

 He had tested positive for COVID-19 in January 2022.
 During the pandemic, Mitra was applauded for using social media platforms to amplify SOS calls of patients across Delhi and Gujarat.

 As a child, Mitra was keen to perform on stage.
 Later, he decided to pursue acting as a profession, and moved to Mumbai.

 Filmography

 Mitra also wrote & directed a play 'Listen – We Need To Talk.